apache/cassandra-java-driver/CONTRIBUTING.md

 request with).
 This is annoying for ops because they see a lot of stack traces that require no actual action on their part, because they're already handled by application code.

+Similarly, do not log stack traces for non-critical errors.
+If you still want the option to get the trace for debugging, see the `Loggers.warnWithException` utility.
-The last 2 levels are for developers:

-* `DEBUG`: anything that would be useful to understand what the driver is doing from a "black box" perspective, i.e. if all you have are the logs.
+The last 2 levels are for developers, to help follow what the driver is doing from a "black box" perspective (think about debugging an issue remotely, and all you have are the logs).

-* `TRACE`: same thing, but for events that happen very often, produce a lot of output, or should be irrelevant most of the time (this is a bit more subjective and left to your interpretation).
+* `TRACE`: anything that happens **for every user request**.
+Not only request handling, but all related components (e.g. timestamp generators, policies, etc).
+* `DEBUG`: everything else.
+For example, node state changes, control connection activity, etc.

+Note that `DEBUG` and `TRACE` can coexist within the same component, for example the LBP initializing is a one-time event, but returning a query plan is a per-request event.

 Logs statements start with a prefix that identifies its origin, for example: